christianheine/jorel/docs/docs/basic-usage/tools.md

 });

 // Define and use a tool
-const response = await jorEl.ask("What's the weather in Sydney?", {
+const response = await jorEl.text("What's the weather in Sydney?", {
   tools: [{
     name: "get_weather",
     description: "Get the current weather for a city",